angelicabz81/gettingStarted/README.md

     Try to send a message by pressing the 'send' button.
 If your message field is empty you get a popup telling you it is a required field.

 Upload dress:
 This page shows all dresses a user owns and has uploaded for rent, along with information about its rented status.
-They are able to send messages to the renters.
+Users are able to send messages to the renters.
 The user can upload a dress by specifying the size, color, and including an image of the dress.

     Testing:

     Try to upload a dress with any missing fields, you will get a popup that no image is selected or that you must select an item.

     When uploading a photo, your Finder is opened and you will see any files that are not .jpeg, .png or .jpg are not available to be selected.

 Inbox:
 This page shows all messages that have been sent to you by the people renting your dress or the people who own the dresses you have rented.